andrew/ultimate-awesome/README.md

 - [lista-telegram-brasil](https://github.com/TI-Brasil/lista-telegram-brasil) - Grupos Brasileiros sobre Tecnologia no Telegram.
 - [awesome-ai-scientists](https://github.com/tsinghua-fib-lab/awesome-ai-scientists) - A curated list of awesome resources on AI Scientists based on our survey "A Comprehensive Survey of AI Scientists".
 - [awesome-cue](https://github.com/xinau/awesome-cue) - A curated list of awesome CUE projects, libraries, tools and resources.
-- [awesome-herdr](https://github.com/yigitkonur/awesome-herdr) - A curated guide to the Herdr ecosystem: tools, workflows, configs, clients, skills, and integrations.
 - [tech-resources](https://github.com/andou/tech-resources) - 🔧 A list of useful resources for tech enthusiasts.  .
 - [awesome-machine-learning-for-healthcare](https://github.com/baeseongsu/awesome-machine-learning-for-healthcare) - A curated collection of cutting-edge research at the intersection of machine learning and healthcare.
 This repository will be actively maintained until at least 202X (When is my graduation expected to be 😥?), so feel free to explore and enjoy!.
 - [awesome-chrome-plugin-recommends](https://github.com/cy920820/awesome-chrome-plugin-recommends) - 📊Select list of Google browser plugins.